mmann1123/pyGIS/pygis/docs/e_replace_values.md

 ## Setup

-First, we will import our modules.
+First, we will import our modules (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]